-- MNGT 6020 First Year Foundations is a requirement of the full-time J.D./M.B.A. program.
+- + Students select the second accounting course based on their interest and anticipated concentration: either ACCT 6202 Financial Accounting II or ACCT 6205 Managerial Accounting I. Students should consult the Concentrations section for specific information on which second accounting course is required for each concentration. - MNGT 6020 First Year Foundations is a requirement of the full-time J.D./M.B.A. program.
 The successful completion of this degree requirement earns a grade of P (Pass).
 Students participate in various required activities to enhance professional development.
 These sessions will take place most Fridays during the first year of the M.B.A. program. - Of these elective courses, students complete one concentration.
-Each concentration requires 12-14 specific credit hours.
+Each concentration requires 12-16 specific credit hours.
 (See Concentrations section.)